The International Trade Blog arrow Free Trade Agreements

 Download the free, printable guide –> Classifying Your Products for International Trade: HS, HTS and Schedule B Codes

-The Easiest Way to Classify Your Products: The Shipping Solutions Product Classification Trade Wizard
+The Easiest Way to Classify Your Products: The Shipping Solutions Product Classification Software

-The Product Classification Wizard allows you to search for the proper HS number for your product in several ways that are faster and easier than searching manually through codes and regulations.
+The Product Classification Software allows you to search for the proper HS number for your product in several ways that are faster and easier than searching manually through codes and regulations.

 • You can search on a partial HS number, you can search on words or phrases that describe your product or you can look at the entire tree of HS codes and drill down to specific numbers.